Wixonic/WixiLand-Wiki/wiki/bessie.md

 {
 	"active": true,
 	"title": "Bessie",
 	"summary": "Bessie is a steam-powered generator located at Level 100 of each Silo.
 It consists of three turbines that generate electricity to power systems within the Silo, including forges and machinery.
-Bessie is vital for the Complex’s operation, and its failure would cause a collapse of key systems.
-Some Wixies view Bessie as the "heart" of the Complex, with rumors suggesting it might have a consciousness and could choose when to stop."
+Bessie is vital for the Complex's operation, and its failure would cause a collapse of key systems.
+Some Wixies view Bessie as the \"heart\" of the Complex, with rumors suggesting it might have a consciousness and could choose when to stop."
 }

 <!--METADATA-->